apiobuild/platform/content/blog/collect-email-addresses-without-email-marketing-tools.md

 tags: ["waitress", "telescope", "announcement", "email", "marketing", "google", "sheets"]
 ---

 Email sign-ups from website visitors is one of the most crucial ways to grow your audience, whether you’re looking to convert subscribers to customers or to directly communicate to your clients.
-In this post we'll show how to setup easy email sign-up form for free on your website.
+In this post we'll show you how to setup easy email sign-up form for free on your website.

-We built this because after looking into other email marketing platforms (<a href="https://mailchimp.com/" target="_blank">MailChimp</a>, <a href="https://www.constantcontact.com/" target="_blank">Constant Contacts</a>, <a href="https://www.omnisend.com/" target="_blank">OmniSend</a>, etc.), comparing their services, plans, and going through those articles titled <a href="https://themeisle.com/blog/best-free-email-marketing-services/" target="_blank">"Five Best Free Email Marketing Services"</a>.
+We built this service after looking into other email marketing platforms (<a href="https://mailchimp.com/" target="_blank">MailChimp</a>, <a href="https://www.constantcontact.com/" target="_blank">Constant Contacts</a>, <a href="https://www.omnisend.com/" target="_blank">OmniSend</a>, etc.), comparing their services, plans, and going through those articles titled <a href="https://themeisle.com/blog/best-free-email-marketing-services/" target="_blank">"Five Best Free Email Marketing Services"</a>.

 We've found a simple email sign-up form is actually ... quite complicated - but it doesn't have to be.